-- Transfer the eggs, the white sugar, the brown sugar, the vanilla, and the salt to the bowl of your electric mixer and beat until pale and fluffy.
+- Make the walnut cake: Transfer the eggs, the white sugar, the brown sugar, the vanilla, and the salt to the bowl of your electric mixer and beat until pale and fluffy.
 When done, the mixture should resemble thick shaving foam.

-- Bake for 30-35 minutes or until a toothpick inserted in the center comes out clean.
+- Pour the batter into the baking pan and bake for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Let it in the pan to cool.